DigitalPublishingToolkit/TOD15-Online-Courtship/md/08_Lardellier.md

 This chapter will begin by analyzing the manner in which liberalism has established itself as the dominant new ideology of postmodern romantic/seductive relationships.
-Liberalism is implicitly present in the discourse of those on the Internet as much as it is in their online habits.
+Liberalism is implicitly present in the discourse of those on the internet as much as it is in their online habits.
 This observation is based on surveys conducted on the subject by the author, in the French-speaking world, over the past ten years.
 The chapter will then discuss this phenomenon in the light of more general